evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 ```python
 drift_report.save_html(“file.html”)
 ```

+{% hint style="info" %}
+Reports contain interactive visualizations inside the HTML, so large reports might take time to load.
+In this case, downsample your data.
+{% endhint %}

 **JSON**.
 You can get the results of the calculation as a JSON.
 It is best for test automation and integration in your prediction pipelines.